Hugh O'Neill, Earl of Tyrone: Peace settlement

 O'Donnell left for Spain to seek further military assistance from Philip III.
 The confederate commanders separately returned to their territories.
 In the haste to leave Munster, 140 of Tyrone's men drowned while passing the Blackwater.
 Meanwhile the Crown's army swept the country.
 English forces began to close in on Tyrone—Mountjoy from the south, and Dowcra and Arthur Chichester from the north.
 Mountjoy destroyed the traditional O'Neill inauguration stone at Tullyhogue.
 With Queen Elizabeth in bad health, Tyrone may have been set on holding out until James VI of Scotland acceded to the English throne; he had diplomatic relations with James earlier in the war.

 English forces destroyed crops and livestock in Ulster in 1601–1602, particularly in the lands of Tyrone's principal vassal (and son-in-law) Donnell Ballagh O'Cahan.
 This led to O'Cahan's surrender and withdrawal from Tyrone in July 1602, which drastically weakened the Earl's power.
-In June 1602 Tyrone destroyed his capital at Dungannon and retreated into the woods of Glenconkeyne.
+In June 1602 Tyrone burned his capital at Dungannon and retreated into the woods of Glenconkeyne.
 Despite O'Donnell's petitioning to Philip III, the promised Spanish fleet was repeatedly delayed due to a lack of resources.
 O'Donnell died in Simancas of a sudden illness on 30 August.
 The Spanish government subsequently abandoned plans to support the confederacy and instead sought a peace treaty with England.